Nikkal: Association with other deities

 The notion of Ningal being the wife of the moon god was retained by cultures who adopted her into their pantheons as Nikkal.
-Hurrian texts feature Nikkal paired with the moon god under both of his names, Kušuḫ and Umbu, while in Ugarit she was also regarded as married to the local moon god Yarikh.
+Hurrian texts feature Nikkal paired with the moon god under both of his names, Kušuḫ and Umbu.
+The dyad Umbu-Nikkal is first attested in the fifteenth century BCE.
+Piotr Taracha notes that it can be considered an example of a broader phenomenon of worship of dyads of deities in Hurrian religion, and compares this case to the pairing of deities such as Ḫepat and Šarruma, Ninatta and Kulitta, Hutena and Hutellura, Išḫara and Allani or two hypostases of Nupatik in cultic context due to their similar characteristics.
+In Ugarit Nikkal is attested alongside Kušuḫ, but she was also regarded as the spouse of local moon god Yarikh.